 \begin{hypothesis} Predicting strong correlations is easier than predicting weak correlations. \end{hypothesis}

-For the following experiments, we use the Roberta model.
-We define correlation via the Pearson coefficient, using a maximal p-Value of 5\%.
-We vary the thresholds on the absolute value of $R$ in the following, using a default of $|R|\geq0.9$.
-We vary the quantity of training data, using 80\% of numerical column pairs as default.
-We use the remaining data for testing.

-First, we analyze Hypothesis~\ref{hyp:quantity}.
-Figure~\ref{fig:tquantity} shows corresponding results.
-We compare prediction performance as a function of the training (and test) ratio.
-We compare performance in two scenarios.
-In the first scenario, we use 80\% of column pairs as training data (i.e., around 47K column pairs) and the rest for testing.
-In the second scenario, we use 20\% of column pairs as training data while using the rest for testing.
-For all five metrics of prediction quality, as expected, having more training data helps.
-This validates Hypothesis~\ref{hyp:quantity}.

-However, given the significant difference in the amount of training data (the amount of training data differs by a factor of four across the two scenarios), the differences in prediction performance seem moderate.
-The maximal difference across all five performance metrics is six percent.
-This is consistent with prior results for other tasks from the NLP domain, showing that pre-trained language models achieve reasonable performance, already with modest amounts of training data~\cite{Howard2018}.

-Next, we analyze the impact of the relationship between training and test data on prediction performance (Hypothesis~\ref{hyp:quality}).
-We consider two scenarios.
-In the first scenario, we separate training and test data at the granularity of column pairs.
-This means that training and test data may contain column pairs from the same data set.
-Of course, we consider each column pair only once (i.e., we never use the same column pair in training and test data, independently of the column order).
-In the second scenario, we ensure that training and test data are derived from different data sets.
-This means that we separate data sets (the ones used for correlation analysis) into training and test data sets.
-Then, we derive column pairs for training and testing only from the corresponding data sets.
-With this method, training and test samples derive from entirely different data sets.

-Figure~\ref{fig:tquality} shows corresponding results.
-Here, we vary the quality (i.e., how closely it relates to the test examples) but not the quantity of training data.
-For all five quality metrics, allowing column pairs from the same data set in training and testing improves performance.
-Depending on the metric, this increase is moderate (recall increase by only 2\%) or more significant (precision increases by 14\%).
-In any case, the results support Hypothesis~\ref{hyp:quality}.

-Finally, we analyze Hypothesis~\ref{hyp:strength}.
-This hypothesis connects the criterion for defining correlation to prediction performance.
-We use a p-Value threshold of 5\% but vary the threshold on $|R|$ between $0.8$ and $0.99$.
+Hypothesis~\ref{hyp:strength} connects the criterion for defining correlation to prediction performance.
+The following experiment uses a p-Value threshold of 5\% but varies the threshold on $|R|$ between $0.8$ and $0.99$.
 Figure~\ref{fig:strength} shows corresponding results.
 The results do not show clear tendencies.
 Recall generally increases while precision and F1 scores decrease, as the requirements for correlation become tighter.
 Accuracy and MCC do not show clear tendencies.
 Altogether, the experimental results do not provide strong evidence for Hypothesis~\ref{hyp:strength}.